07542 926011 [email protected]

 The lock plate face is marked in small letters “WSF” underneath the pan for Wooley, Sargant & Fairfax.
 Underneath, near the lower middle, the bolder name “SARGANT & SON” indicates that this gun was part of a commission awarded to WSF then subcontracted within the firm to Sargant & Son.
 The lock plate tail is marked “WARRANTED” in a vertical curve behind the cock.
 The barrel is also stamped with two proof marks.

 The barrel is “in the white”, as would be expected, and the pristine case hardened lock has a lovely almost oil sheen finish.
 The wood is in fine condition.
 The barrel is 39.5 inches (just over 100 cm) long.
 The ramrod is a replacement.

 The bayonet is by Woolley Deakin & Co, another firm in the WSF partnership, and is stamped with a number 24 under a crown and British Ordnance mark.
 It retains its stitched leather scabbard which is missing its chape but retains its brass mouthpiece.
 The blade is 17 inches 43.25 cm long.

-Note: A case of muskets, pistols and bayonets, in original packaging, was bought by the Royal Armouries in the UK in 1996 through the Smithsonian Auction in the USA.
+Note: A case of muskets, pistols and bayonets, by the same maker, in original packaging, was bought by the Royal Armouries in the UK in 1996 through the Smithsonian Auction in the USA.
 WSF and its associates were also suppliers of edged weapons to the Board of Ordnance.